eavestn/cloud-migration-guidebook/README.md

 If this describes your company, stop reading.
 This book can't be for you.
 This book is for everyone else.

 This book is for the SaaS or Product company that hasn't broken $1BN in revenue.
 I haven't yet implemented these patterns at that scale.
-I _have_ proven the below patterns and principles for organizations that range from less than $1M USD ARR to well near $1B USD.
-Organizations ranging from fewer than five (5) Engineers to organizations with greater than 150.
-Audience bases between 100,000 users and 300M.
-Transactions per second thresholds supporting multiple-hundreds of transactions per second.
+I _have_ proven the below patterns and principles for organizations that: range from less than $1M USD ARR to well near $1B USD; range from fewer than five (5) Engineers to organizations with greater than 150; have audience bases between 100,000 users and 300M; and may need the capability to support transactions per second thresholds (TPS) of multiple-hundreds of transactions per second.
 I've seen what works in these organizations, put it in place, measured it, and had a great deal of success.
 I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem in several flavors.

 Realistically, this book is for the companies who will fail if their technology fails.